pepya/Scratch-for-juniors/README.md

 ## 🤝 Contributing

-- 🐛 **Bug or broken link?** Open an [Issue](https://github.com/yourusername/Scratch-for-juniors/issues)
+- 🐛 **Bug or broken link?** Open an [Issue](https://pepya.github.io/Scratch-for-juniors/issues)
-- 💡 **New idea?** Open a [Pull Request](https://github.com/yourusername/Scratch-for-juniors/pulls)
+- 💡 **New idea?** Open a [Pull Request](https://pepya.github.io/Scratch-for-juniors/pulls)
 - 🌍 **Want to translate?** Spanish, Italian, Portuguese, and French versions are planned.
-Contributions very welcome — the Bulgarian translation took ~4 hours and the infrastructure is already built.
+Contributions very welcome and the infrastructure is already built.
 - The site is plain HTML/CSS — no framework, no build tools, no Node.
 Any text editor works.

 ---